 Buy reusable straws

 Small change = Big difference.
 If you’re like me and drinking feels weird without a straw (it protects my lippy and my teeth ok??) then just get yourself reusable ones and make sure you stick one in your handbag on a night out.
-We even stock them in the shop now – there’s these amazing stainless steel ones or even these rose gold beauties!
+We even stock them in the shop now – there’s these amazing stainless steel ones or even these rainbow beauties!
 Even Maccies are ditching plastic straws now to help save the world which is a massive win for the turtles and baby whales tbh.

 Go veggie or vegan